brian32768/VHPA-mapping/README.md

 I think it's like this:

-1. Put all the data in the data folder on the server.
+1. Put all the data in the static_content folder on the server.
 2. Copy all the files from the client/dist folder to the server.

 ## Resources